BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-HANA-DB.md

->- *provide the path for qucikCheck script, example : /opt/LifeKeeper/ip\_genapp/quickCheck*
+>- *provide the path for quickCheck script, example : /opt/LifeKeeper/ip\_genapp/quickCheck*
 >
 > ![Machine generated alternative text: Create gen/app Resource\@azsuascs2 opt/LifeKeeper/ip\_genapp/quickCheck QuickCheck Script \[optional\] Enter the pathname for the shell script or object program which monitors the application.
 The quickCheck script is called periodically, and is responsible for performing a health check of the protected application.
 The quickCheck script is optional.
 If one is not provided it will always be assumed that the application is in an OK state.
 Valid characters allowed in the script pathname are letters, digits, and the following special characters: A copy of this script or program will be saved under: lopt/LifeKeeper/subsys/gen/resources/app/actions Whenever this resource is extended to a new server, the copy will be passed to that \<Back Cancel ](/99_images/image036.png)